arangodb/docs/oasis/projects.md

 IP allowlists let you limit access to your deployment to certain IP ranges.
 It is optional, but strongly recommended to do so.

-You can create an allowlist as part of
+You can create an allowlist as part of a project.

 1. Click a project name in the __Projects__ section of the main navigation.
 2. Click the __Security__ tab.